Services

 • Acceptable file formats: MSWord (doc, doc.x), LaTeX (.tex, .zip or .rar including all of the files), Adobe PDF (.pdf), Rich Text Format (.rtf), simple text document (.txt), Open Document Text (.odt), Apple Pages (.pages).

 • We accept research papers, articles, reviewed papers in all the main languages used worldwide like English, Spanish, Chinese, Japanese, Portuguese, Russian, French, German, Dutch, Italian, and Greek.
-Further, it is recommended that authors submit the title of the paper and abstract in English as well.
+Further, it is mandatory that authors submit the title of the paper and abstract in English as well.

 Print publication requires high-quality images to prevent the final product from being blurred or fuzzy.
-Submit (possibly by email) EPS (line art) or TIFF (halftone/photographs) files only.
+Submit (possibly by email) EPS (vector art) or TIFF (halftone/photographs) files only.
 MS PowerPoint and Word Graphics are unsuitable for printed pictures.
 Avoid using pixel-oriented software.
 Scans (TIFF only) should have a resolution of at least 350 dpi (halftone) or 700 to 1100 dpi (line drawings).
 Please give the data for figures in black and white or submit a Color Work Agreement form.
 EPS files must be saved with fonts embedded (and with a TIFF preview, if possible).

 For scanned images, the scanning resolution at final image size ought to be as follows to ensure sound reproduction: line art: >650 dpi; halftones (including gel photographs): >350 dpi; figures containing both halftone and line images: >650 dpi.